Welcome to the

 We hold in our prayers those affected locally and nationally by the Coronavirus: patients, carers, families, and friends.

-We pray also for Alan, Alison, Andrea, Andy, Anne & family, Anne, Aoife, Audrey (2), Barbara, Ben, Bill, Brian, Chris & Jean, Dave & family, Fred and Di, Jean, Val, Jan and Peter, Di, Diane, Eileen, Frances, George, Gill, Hannah, Helen, Janet & family, Jean, John, Joyce, Judith & David, Kay, Ken, Lorraine, Louise, Margaret, Mary, Mignon, Pam, Portia, Primrose, Ralph, Rita, Sheila, Sue & Robert, Susan, Thomas, Tom, Victoria, Zillah ... and for their families and carers, and all those who are in need but not named.
+We pray also for Alan, Alison, Andrea, Andy, Anne & family, Anne, Aoife, Audrey (2), Barbara, Ben, Bill, Brian, Chris & Jean, Dave & family, Jean, Val, Jan and Peter, Di, Diane, Eileen, George, Gill, Hannah, Helen, Janet & family, Jean, John, Joyce, Judith & David, Kay, Ken, Lorraine, Louise, Margaret, Mary, Mignon, Nicholas, Pam, Portia, Primrose, Ralph, Rita, Sheila, Sue & Robert, Susan, Thomas, Tom, Victoria, Zillah … ... and for their families and carers, and all those who are in need but not named.
 Give thanks for those who have recovered.

 If there are people or concerns that you wish to be mentioned in prayer, please tell the vicar or churchwardens.

-The zoom broadcast this week will be from the 11am Harvest Festival at Stoke St Gregory
+The zoom broadcast this week will be from the 10am Harvest Festival at Burrowbridge

 Each Sunday we endeavour to provide an online Zoom broadcast of our worship from one of the Benefice parish churches.
 This is a little bit hit and miss because connection is unreliable.
 Please click on the link below and we will be online (we hope!)